zizo89/devops-homework/README.md

 ## Task 3

-RMQ
-: RabbitMQ
+- RMQ: RabbitMQ

-rmq shovel
-: RMQ plugin which pushes data from one RMQ instance to another
+- rmq shovel: RMQ plugin which pushes data from one RMQ instance to another

-IoT
-: Internet of Things
+- IoT: Internet of Things

 Assume a data "path" which looks something like this: